Garnishment

 Option # 4: If you have other debts, consider filing bankruptcy

 The fourth way to stop a garnishment is to file bankruptcy.
-Bankruptcy stops garnishment immediately and may allow you to get the garnished money back.
+Bankruptcy stops wage garnishments and bank levies immediately and may allow you to get the garnished money back.
 Plus, unlike claiming an exemption or vacating the judgment, bankruptcy also wipes out the debt itself in most cases.

 Who is bankruptcy the right option for?